Gpower01/Object-Detection-and-Classification-of-UAV-Images-using-OpenVINO/README.md

  - This application can be extended to identify the different objects in nature
  - Can be used in Traffic signal control through vehicles and pedestrians detection
  - Tuning the application can also be used for intruders detection in boarders
+ - Aerial Mapping, 3D Modelling and Photogrammetry
+ - Applying this model to capture 3D Land Terrain Models and Visualisation for flood monitoring
+ - Applying this model to construction site investigation and boarder security
+ - Using the UAV data acquisition and photogrammetry to enhance sustainability in Oil and Gas data exploration

 ### Contributors
 [God'spower Onyenanu](https://github.com/Gpower01)